-Whenever possible we try to direct commercial activity away from buildings of great historic significance due to their often fragile nature, such as the original McGovern Dry Good Store with its fully intact interior furnishings and inventory proudly on display.
 Within our annual operating budget, each year we attempt to make significant investments in the preservation and maintenance of these premier interpretive properties.
 At a minimum we try to ensure that heritage properties converted to a commercial, income-producing use also contain a strong interpretative message, whether by signage, photos, and/or artifacts.
-It's been our experience that the public generally appreciates the creative inclusion of an educational interpretative exhibit within retail or lodging settings.
+It's been our experience that the public generally appreciates these historic elements within a retail or lodging setting.

 Over the years we've found that a well-implemented maintenance program minimizes the need for extensive preservation efforts.
 A good example of this approach; we pay special attention to the care and maintenance of the roofs of our historic buildings.
 An annual springtime inspection of a roof combined with light maintenance repairs, avoids costly and invasive repairs to the interior.
 Maintenance efforts are generally directed on an as-needed as the various electrical, plumbing, and structural demands of our outdated building stock dictate.
-For larger preservation and maintenance projects, we rely heavily on a short-list of local building contractors we have vetted over the years.
-Through close interaction with our preservation crew, and a well-defined scope of work these professional contractors produce excellent results.
+For larger preservation and maintenance projects, we rely heavily on a short-list of local building contractors and regional design professionals we have vetted over the years.
+Through close interaction with our preservation crew, and a well-defined scope of work these construction professionals produce excellent results.

 From an operational management perspective, we continue to struggle with the question; are we a museum facility or a heritage tourism attraction.
 For lack of a clear mandate, we try to satisfy both demands.
 Our work ranges from providing university-level education and training facilities for historic preservation techniques, high-quality well-researched interpretative exhibits, to ensuring basic visitor services are met, including self-guided interpretative brochures, restrooms, and train rides.
 To ensure our guests have access to quality lodging, dining, and entertainment facilities, we partner with a host of seasonal concessionaires, many of whom have been with us for 10 plus years.
-These private entrepreneurs magically transform our seemingly abandoned buildings into a variety of vibrant summertime businesses and attractions that help bring our story to life, and diversify the local economy.
-An added benefit of these public-private relationships is that many of these concessionaires, with proper instruction from our preservation crew, have proven willing and able to take over the basic maintenance duties of their respective business locations.
+These private entrepreneurs magically transform our seemingly abandoned buildings into a variety of vibrant summertime businesses and attractions that help bring our story to life and diversify the local economy.
+An added benefit of these publicprivate relationships is that many of these concessionaires, with proper instruction from our preservation and collections staff, have proven willing and able to take over the basic maintenance duties of their respective business locations.
 We recognize the professional needs and demands of maintaining a high-quality museum experience are considerably different than those of a roadside attraction.
-Accordingly, we do our best to uphold a balance between these often competing interests and maintain professional standards and best practices for the cultural resources under our care.
+Accordingly, we do our best to uphold a balance between these often-competing interests and maintain professional standards and best practices for the cultural resources under our care.